Forschung Gottfried Schatz Forschungszentrum

 Flexibility in Organ Research

-• This project focuses on the establishment of a blood vessel model, a placenta model, and a model of the gut by the use of a 3D Organ Lab Model.
-Already available three-dimensional systems or organ culture models lack flexibility and do not respond to the needs of specialized cells in a three-dimensional network.
-This model combines following advantages: 1) Different cell types are composed 2) in a three-dimensional network and could be cultivated 3) in defined compartments 4) with diverse physical and chemical conditions, wherein 5) direct cell-to-cell contact can be promoted or avoided.
+• This project focuses on the development of various organ models – including a blood vessel model, a placenta model, an intestinal model, and a trachea model – using a 3D organ laboratory system.
+Existing three-dimensional systems or organ culture models often lack flexibility.
+In the model developed here, different cell types are embedded in a three-dimensional network composed of extracellular matrix.
+They can be cultured in defined compartments with distinct physical and chemical conditions, allowing direct cell-to-cell contact to be either promoted or prevented as needed..

 • Project partner: Marc Müller, Institute of Multiphase Processes, Leibniz University Hannover, Germany